In an effort to ensure all of our dogs live a pampered life with their very own furever family, we have implemented our Guardian Home Program!

 What is A Guardian Home?

-Our Guardian Home Program allows for local families to have a “pick of the litter puppy”, or top notch adolescent/adult breeding dog for a deposit which will be returned to you at the retirement of the dog.
+Our Guardian Home Program allows for local families to have a “pick of the litter puppy”, or top notch adolescent/adult breeding dog at no cost.
 The Guardian Home puppy or dog is part of the Guardian Home’s Family forever, while the breeding rights are retained by Scallywag Doodles for a set amount of time (each situation is slightly different so we prefer to work out specific details with each family on an individual basis).
-Once the Guardian Dog has completed his/her breeding career, he/she will be spayed or neutered at our expense, your Guardian adoption deposit is returned in full, and the dog will remain a forever pet of their Guardian Family!
+Once the Guardian Dog has completed his/her breeding career, he/she will be spayed or neutered at our expense and the dog will remain a forever pet of their Guardian Family!

 Is There a Cost Involved to Be a Guardian Home?

 No - there is no charge to our Guardian Homes and we pay for the first set of puppy classes.

 Our Guardian Home Families are responsible for the general routine veterinary care and wellness of the Guardian puppy/dog placed with them.
 This means annual vaccines, feeding a high quality dog food, grooming, ongoing training, regular exercise and socialization, and most importantly all the love and care and attention possible!

 Any “breeding related” medical costs for the Guardian Dog are the expense of Scallywag Doodles.
 Our Guardian Homes are only responsible for routine maintenance and medical care just as they would if they had their own dog.

 What Are the Benefits of Being a Guardian Home?